openshift-labs/learn-katacoda/gitops/getting-started/finish.md

-In this course you learned about..
+In this course you learned about the OpenShift GitOps Operator and used it to install and configure Argo CD.
+You also deployed a sample application and explored what happens when you make an environment change that is not in git.

 ## Continue Learning